Responsibility

 • Supporter of the Workforce Development, Diversity, and Inclusion principles (WDDI) adopted by the Biotechnology Innovation Organization.

-• 100% on Human Rights Campaign’s Corporate Equality Index for Best Places to Work for LGBTQ+ Equality for the ninth consecutive year.
+• 100% on Human Rights Campaign Foundation’s Corporate Equality Index’s Best Place to Work for LGBTQ+ Equality (9th year in a row)

 Workforce and Data